Editorial Board - Methods in Ecology and Evolution

 My research interests lie at the interface of community and quantitative ecology, incorporating principles from a diverse suite of areas including spatial ecology, multivariate statistics, aquatic ecology, ecomorphology and evolution.
 Examining the roles of multiple ecological factors in driving species distributions and community structure relies heavily on quantitative methods to detect statistical patterns in data.
 I am interested in developing and assessing the performance of quantitative frameworks where different sources of information based on observational and experimental approaches can be embedded and analyzed jointly.

-Satu Ramula, Abo Akademi University
+Satu Ramula, University of Turku

 I am a plant ecologist interested in applying quantitative methods to ecological and evolutionary questions from species interactions to management.
 My research focuses on understanding patterns and processes in plant population dynamics with special emphasis on invasive species and their management.
 One of my research aims is to produce management solutions for invaders based on modelling and experimental approaches.
 I also study demographic models, such as deterministic and stochastic structured models, and their applicability for small demographic data sets.